 The ECG findings of an acute anterior wall myocardial infarction include:

-1. ST segment elevation in the anterior leads (V3 and V4) and sometimes in septal and lateral leads depending on the extent of the myocardial infarction.
+1. ST segment elevation in the anterior leads (V3 and V4) at the J point and sometimes in septal or lateral leads depending on the extent of the myocardial infarction.
 This ST elevation is concave downward and frequently overwhelms the T wave.
 This is called "tombstoning" due to the similarity to the shape of a tombstone.

 2. Reciprocal ST segment depression in the inferior leads (II, III and aVF).